aws-samples/serverless-stream-processing-at-scale/4_CleanUp/README.md

 1. Go to the **S3** Console.

-1. Click on the checkbox next to your *yourinitials*-sensor-data bucket.
+1. Click on the checkbox next to the **sensor-data-XXXXXXXX** bucket.

 1. Click **Empty**.